kggreene/kggreene.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## Dragon Paint
-Extreme augmentation and GANs for generating style consistent cartoons characters from as few as one original drawing.
+Extreme augmentation and GANs for generating style consistent cartoons characters from a single original drawing.
 ![_DragonPaint: rule based bootstrapping for small data with an application to cartoon coloring_](https://www.papis.io/proceedings)

-### An infinite parade of giraffes
+_An infinite parade of giraffes_

-### Schools of fish

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+_Schools of fish_
 ![Image](./FishC.png)

 How do I do this?
 # Header1?
 ## Header2?